Bratislava, Slovakia: A Road Trip Guide to Castles, UFOs & Old Town

 Inside, you'll find the Main Hall (for main hall things), the Mirror Hall (for admiring oneself while being presidential) and the Chapel of St. Barbara (for presidential praying).
 Behind the palace sprawls an English-style garden so perfectly manicured we suspect the gardeners use rulers and protractors.
 It's open to the public, offering ordinary folks the chance to stroll where presidents ponder.

-The "Earth - Planet of Peace" Fountain: Bratislava's Stone Ball of Optimism
+The Fountain of Peace: Bratislava's Steel Ball of Optimism

 The fountain comes alive at night with colorful illuminations that make it look like Earth is hosting a rave.
 It's Bratislava's way of saying, "Hey world, we believe in peace... and also in pretty lights."
 The 21st century reconstruction turned Hodžovo Square into a pedestrian-friendly space while adding an underground passage with shops and fast-food joints - because even peace advocates need quick access to burgers.